Héctor Mancilla

-Héctor Raúl Mancilla Garcés (12 November 1980) is a Chilean former professional footballer and current manager of Serie A de México team Chilpancingo.
+Héctor Raúl Mancilla Garcés (12 November 1980) is a Chilean former professional footballer and current manager of Liga Premier de México club Real Refineros.
 He also holds Mexican citizenship.

 During his playing career, Mancilla played as a striker, spending the bulk of his career in Mexico, and is a former Chilean international, playing 10 matches for the national side.
 Mancilla is Huachipato's all-time record goal scorer, with 72 goals.

 Club career

 Born in Purranque, Mancilla played amateur football for Club Deportivo Santiago Morning de Purranque in his birthtown, and in 1999, aged 18, he left his home city, moving to Malleco, joining Malleco Unido in the Chilean Tercera División.

 In his debut season for Malleco in 1999, Mancilla played against Huachipato's reserve team, who also competed in the third tier, and would be scouted by them, joining Huachipato's reserve side that same year.
 Mancilla would be promoted to Huachipato's main squad the following season.

 Mancilla barely played during his debut season for Huachipato in the top flight, only making 3 appearances without scoring, in a very poor season for Huachipato, with the club avoiding relegation to the second tier by one point, by virtue of a draw in the last game of the season.

 He would feature more frequently in 2001, under new manager Oscar Garré, making 10 appearances, netting the first professional goal of his career by opening the scoring for Huachipato in a 4–2 away defeat against eventual champions Santiago Wanderers, and scoring for the second and last time that season, netting the equalizing goal in a 2–2 home draw against Coquimbo Unido.
 Huachipato would finish the season in seventh place, qualifying for the 2001 Liguilla Pre-Copa Libertadores, where Mancilla would play in both legs of the post season qualifiers for the 2001 Copa Libertadores, going scoreless as Huachipato lost 2–6 in aggregate to Cobreloa.

 In 2002, which changed the tournament format to include playoffs in order to determine the league champions, Mancilla played 3 times in the 2002 Apertura, with Huachipato qualifying for the playoffs, exiting in a quarterfinal second leg golden goal loss to eventual champions Universidad Catolica.
 Huachipato would play the post season qualifiers for the 2002 Copa Sudamericana, the Liguilla Pre-Copa Sudamericana, where Mancilla scored his first goal of the year in a single leg 2–3 loss to championship runners-up Rangers.

-Mancilla would become a starter for Huachipato in the 2002 Clausura, playing 14 games, but would not manage to score again during the year, in a season that ended with a playoff quarterfinal away goals exit (3-3) to Universidad de Chile.
+Mancilla would become a starter for Huachipato in the 2002 Clausura, playing 14 games, but would not manage to score again during the year, in a season that ended with a playoff quarterfinal away goals exit (3–3) to Universidad de Chile.